-Canadian Prime Minister Justin Trudeau Formally Announces He Will Seek Reelection
+Canadian Prime Minister Justin Trudeau Formally Announces He Will Seek Re-Election

-On Sunday, Canadian Prime Misister Justin Trudeau formally announced that he will seek reelection to the office of Prime Minister in the 2019 federal elections.
-The announcement was made during a party event in his Montreal riding of Papineau as reported by CBC News.
-The Liberal leader also took the opportunity to land a few jabs at Conservative Leader Andrew Scheer.
+On Sunday, Canadian Prime Minister Justin Trudeau formally announced that he will seek re-election to the office of prime minister in the 2019 federal election.
+The announcement was made during a party event in his Montreal riding of Papineau, as reported by CBC News.
+The Liberal leader also took the opportunity to land a few jabs at Conservative leader Andrew Scheer.
 The partisan crowd cheered, wildly at times, with each jab Trudeau landed.
 Some of his biggest cheers, however, came when he talked about his plans for the future.

-Trudeau listed two of his major initiatives, if reelected, as protecting Canada’s oceans, and raising the standard of living for indigenous people.
+Trudeau listed two of his major initiatives if re-elected: protecting Canada’s oceans and raising the standard of living for indigenous people.
 He also addressed the need to do something about the income and wealth gap that exists between the rich and the poor.
 Trudeau touched on several other issues he hopes to have the opportunity to work on during a second term in office, including both domestic and foreign affairs.

 As reported by The News, he also discussed the need for Canadians to recognize and strengthen their common bonds rather than emphasizing their differences, taking a not so subtle jab at U.S. President Donald Trump.